-It is useful whenever beginning a new bending project or run to do a number of sample bends to help pin point adjustments to the machine and tooling.
+It is useful whenever beginning a new bending project or run to do a number of sample bends to help pinpoint adjustments to the machine and tooling.

 What causes kinked or buckled bends?

-How do you solve for this issue?
+How do you solve this issue?

 Why use a plug mandrel bender?

 The purpose of a plug mandrel is to prevent the tube from flattening while bending without wrinkles or kinks.
 Plug mandrels are an inexpensive, easy-to-maintain solution that causes little drag.

 A mandrel is a good solution for kinks or buckling because it supports the material through the bend.
 So even hard materials can be bent with minimal fuss.